-St Elizabeth’s Health Team provides 24-hour assessment, treatment, diagnosis and emergency care for the children, young people and adults in our care.
+St Elizabeth’s Health Team provides 24-hour assessment, treatment, diagnosis and emergency care for the children and young people in our care.

 The Team is made up of a range of healthcare professionals to ensure we fully meet their individual needs, including: